codeuniversity/code-resource-center/documentation/design.md

 Django follows the DRY principle, making it easy to avoid repeating code, since modules are reusable and not bloated, as previously stated.

-The framework deduce as much as possible from as little as possible.
+The framework deduces as much as possible from as little as possible.

 ## ➡️ Explicit is better than implicit